-Fortunately for those of us who are lucky enough to call ourselves Texans, there are many options to explore if you are interested in growing your family via adoption.
+Fortunately for those lucky enough to call themselves Texans, there are many options to explore if you are interested in growing your family via adoption.
 The Texas Department of Family and Protective Services is the most direct method in that a child can be placed into your home and family directly by that state agency.
-In addition, there are many other agencies that are licensed by the state of Texas that can perform that function.
-Finally, private adoption through a family that you know or international adoption are options that Texas families can choose to undertake.
+In addition, many other agencies are licensed by the state of Texas that can perform that function.
+Finally, private adoption through a family you know or international adoption are options Texas families can choose to undertake.

-Today’s blog post from the Law Office of Bryan Fagan will help you to learn more about the adoption process and which of these options are best for you and your family.
-We want to assist you in making educated choices about a process that could wind up being the most important thing that you have ever done.
-It is our experience that clients have similar questions and concerns about adoption and we have done our best in this blog to synthesize those questions down to provide answers that should assist you and your family.
+Today's blog post from the Law Office of Bryan Fagan will help you learn more about the adoption process and which options are best for you and your family.
+We want to assist you in making educated choices about a process that could wind up being the essential thing you have ever done.
+Our experience is that clients have similar questions and concerns about adoption, and we have done our best in this blog to synthesize those questions down to provide answers that should assist you and your family.

 We invite any of you with additional questions or those seeking clarification on anything contained in this blog post to contact the Law Office of Bryan Fagan.
 We have a team of attorneys who are experienced and knowledgeable in the field of family law and adoption who are here to help guide you towards your ultimate goal of adding to your family.

 What sort of contact will you be able to have with the adopted child's birth parents?